Cowlitz River

 The Cowlitz River is a river in the state of Washington in the United States, a tributary of the Columbia River.
 Its tributaries drain a large region including the slopes of Mount Rainier, Mount Adams, and Mount St. Helens.

 The Cowlitz has a 2586 sqmi drainage basin, located between the Cascade Range in eastern Lewis County, Washington and the cities of Kelso and Longview.
 The river is roughly 105 mi long, not counting tributaries.

 Major tributaries of the Cowlitz River include the Cispus River and the Toutle River, which was overtaken by volcanic mudflows (lahars) during the May 1980 eruption of Mount St. Helens.

 When the smelt spawn in the Cowlitz River, the gulls go into a feeding frenzy that lasts for weeks.
 Kelso, Washington is known as the "Smelt Capital of the World".

+History

+Flooding

+A flood in December 1867, according to a report by The Oregonian, was to have "lacked a few inches" over the floor of a former hotel at Olequa owned by William Pumphrey.
+The location, determined via GLO records, placed the flood elevation about 10 ft above the modern estimated 1% probability flood elevation for that location.
+The flood also destroyed the settlement of Monticello on the lower Cowlitz River.

+The Cowlitz River exceeded flood stage during the 2025 Pacific Northwest floods.
+Communities such as Packwood, where the river peaked at 12.24 ft and Randle, where gauges measured a high mark of 24.17 ft suffered heavy flooding as a result.

+The record peak of the Cowlitz River in Packwood is recorded at 14.6 ft; the highest recorded peak at Randle is 25.2 ft, set in 2006.